scimmyjs/scimmy/README.md

 SCIMMY aims to make it easier to rapidly implement code that sends and receives data conforming to these standards.
 It does this by providing a set of tools that can be used to parse incoming, and format outgoing data according to these standards.

+> Want to use SCIMMY to quickly implement the SCIM protocol HTTP endpoints in express?
+> **Check out the [SCIMMY Routers](https://github.com/scimmyjs/scimmy-routers) middleware package!**

 ##### Requirements

 * [Node.js](https://nodejs.org) v16+ with NPM 7+